Oghma-Infinium/Vagabond/README.md

 If you're curious about the specific mods in the list, the full modlist can be viewed [here](https://loadorderlibrary.com/lists/vagabond).

-**NOTE:** Making ***ANY*** changes, — including editing INIs or MCMs —to the modlist, adding mods, removing mods, counts as modification and thus voids official support.
+**NOTE:** Making ***ANY*** changes, — including editing INIs or MCMs —to the modlist, adding mods, removing mods, using console commands (unless adviced by staff) counts as modification and thus voids official support.
 Only changes explicitly stated in the [Config Doc](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md) are supported.
 There is separate channel in Discord for discussing modifications to Vagabond.

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).